Pop-Up Museums You Should Visit This Year

 Winky Lux opened its first pop-up experience store in New York City last year in August.
 This space is designed to ignite your creative juices and help you connect with other fellow lovers of all things beauty and makeup.
 Celebrate their beauty products and an array of magical moments featuring clouds, disco balls, stripes, watermelon and more, in one of their seven unique rooms.

 Opening later this month in New York City is a collection of immersive art installations, all created by design studio Snarkitecture, challenging visitors to expand their mind when it comes to exploring their curiosity.
 Tickets are currently on sale, $28 for adults and $22 for children over four years old.

-Candytopia, Los Angeles, Atlanta
+Candytopia, Dallas, Atlanta

 If you’ve got a crazy craving for candy, just like me, let’s go to Candytopia.
 This pop-up shop brings a high-class interactive, experience to candy and all things sweet.
-From flying unicorn pigs to marshmallow tsunami, bring your friends and family to satisfy your sugary sweet tooth.
-The three-month exhibit is currently in Atlanta until June.
+From flying unicorn pigs to a marshmallow tsunami, bring your friends and family to satisfy your sugary sweet tooth.
+The three-month exhibit is currently in Atlanta until July.
 Get your tickets soon.

 Museum of Selfies, Hollywood

 The Museum of Selfies is the perfect place for influencers, photographers or your average joe that wants to look like a photographer.
 It’s got all the right accessories for you to stunt on Instagram such as fake awards, emoji pools and tubs of fake money.
 Get all the right angles at this color-popping interactive exhibit.

 Winky Lux Experience, New York